Show Me the Money - Independent Artists v. Social Media Sites

 If a musician posts a song on a site that ends up increasing their exposure, this may ultimately result in interest from a record label.
 The musician does not owe anything to the website that gave them the platform nor would they want to pay any royalties to the website where the song was posted, even though but for the exposure the record deal may never have happened.

-Both social networking sites and musicians are looking for the same thing, exposure.The way things work today, if that exposure results in a buy-out for the networking site or a record deal for the musician, neither pays the other for the help they received from one another for their commercial success.
+Both social networking sites and musicians are looking for the same thing, exposure.The way things work today, if that exposure results in a payday for the networking site or a record deal for the musician, neither pays the other for the help they received from one another for their commercial success.
 If artists want residual rights from networking sites of which they posted original songs, then they may need to consider sharing the proceeds of a successful record deal with the networking sites that got the label's attention.
 In the end, the status quo may be simpler for all parties.

 Client Reviews